roncemer/snowflake_quote/README.md

 # MANDATORY USAGE

-If you are quoting string literals in Python3 for the purpose of building SQL statements for Snowflake, you *MUST* use this library, or a functionally identical equivalent, in order to avoid creating SQL injection vectors which can be easily exploited by malicious actors.
+If you are quoting string literals in Python3 or JavaScript for the purpose of building SQL statements for Snowflake, you *MUST* use this library, or a functionally identical equivalent, in order to avoid creating SQL injection vectors which can be easily exploited by malicious actors.

 # Running the tests